Sexual Assault Lawyer in Mississauga & Brampton

-Sex offenses involving children elicit more outrage and condemnation than almost any other type of crime.
-The accused are presented as leading double lives and unworthy of the basic constitutional freedoms that we often take for granted.
-Because of the stigma attached to sexual offenses, many unstable or unscrupulous people will falsely accuse a family member, neighbour, teacher, or someone else they dislike of committing a sex crime.
+Because of the stigma attached to sexual offences, many unstable or unscrupulous people will falsely accuse a family member, neighbour, teacher, or someone else they dislike of committing a sex crime.
 Sometimes prosecutors unknowingly rely on false statements and testimony.
 The results can be devastating, even if the allegations are proved false.

 People who are convicted of sex crimes are fearful of what could happen to them if they go to prison.
 Those convicted of sex crimes often face lifetime registration as a sex offender.
 Essentially, they will carry the sex offender label with them for the rest of their life, no matter where they move.

 Canada’s National Sex Offender Registry (NSOR) came into force on December 15, 2004, with the passing of the Sex Offender Information Registration Act (SOIR Act).
 Since then, any offender who is convicted of a designated sexual offence may be ordered, at the time of sentencing or as soon as possible thereafter, by the court to register with the registration site that serves the area of their main residence.
 A person so ordered must register within 15 days, or if they are incarcerated for their crime, within 15 days from their release date.
 The information that is collected from the offender is confidential and is not available to the public.